AyyanYe/Github-Projects-Report/README.md

 *   The `NextJS...Mini-Project` [4] is not just a script; it is a blueprint for *reducing bugs* and lowering the *maintenance cost* of an application.
 *   The `manage-landing-page` [1] was not just for practice; it was "built for a *client*," demonstrating a focus on *delivery*.

-Based on this comprehensive evidence, AyyanYe demonstrates a rare and valuable combination of full-stack technical depth, a proactive aptitude for mastering emerging technologies, and a mature, product-focused mindset.
+Based on this comprehensive evidence, Ayyan Ahmed demonstrates a rare and valuable combination of full-stack technical depth, a proactive aptitude for mastering emerging technologies, and a mature, product-focused mindset.
 This profile is indicative of a high-potential developer who is not just a coder, but a *problem-solver* capable of delivering significant and immediate value to any modern engineering organization.